 His letter to HMRC, sent in December 2011, was highlighted.
 In it he confirmed that the security guards he engaged were able to work for as many clients as possible and that he has no direct control, while they are were engaged on a job and that they took their own risks.
 The amount of profit they made was in their control.
 He also confirmed that the security guards had been advised to pay their own tax, and evidence was provided that this had been done for at least four of the people engaged.

-The HMRC failed to produce any evidence to assert that the workers were supervised, directed or controlled by Mr O; and at the hearing the HMRC seemed to accept that Mr O’s appeal against the HMRC assessment should be allowed.
+The HMRC failed to produce any evidence to assert that the workers were supervised, directed or controlled by Mr Oziegbe; and at the hearing the HMRC seemed to accept that Mr Oziegbe’s appeal against the HMRC assessment should be allowed.

 The Tribunal’s decision:

-- So, in plain English that means if the worker does the same job as the client’s employed workforce, you are likely to find there is ‘control’.
+- So, in plain English that means if the worker does the same job as the client’s employed workforce, you’re likely to find there is ‘control’

-- The tribunal went onto say that the most obvious situation in which the control will not be satisfied is “where the particular service being rendered is one that is extraneous to the basic activity of the client, such that it is entirely natural that the client will have no control or right of control.”
+- The tribunal went on to say that the most obvious situation in which the control will not be satisfied is “where the particular service being rendered is one that is extraneous to the basic activity of the client, such that it is entirely natural that the client will have no control or right of control.”
 The Tribunal gave another example – a construction company that contracts for the servicing of its mechanical equipment.
-If an independent company services their equipment, the Tribunal would not expect a worker of the contracted maintenance firm to be regarded as working under the ‘control’ of the construction company.
-The construction company would tell the worker which vehicles were to be serviced ad the worker would ‘do the required maintenance on his own account, and not remotely in accordance with the direction or control of the construction company’.
+If an independent company services their equipment, the Tribunal wouldn’t expect a worker of the contracted maintenance firm to be regarded as working under the ‘control’ of the construction company.
+The construction company would tell the worker which vehicles were to be serviced and the worker would ‘do the required maintenance on his own account, and not remotely in accordance with the direction or control of the construction company’

-- The Tribunal emphasised that “the question if not whether the client indicates the particular job to be done, but rather the issue of how it is to be done”.
+- The Tribunal emphasised that “the question is not whether the client indicates the particular job to be done, but rather the issue of how it is to be done”